frycast/SQL_course/README.md

 * [Brief intro to RStudio (video)](https://youtu.be/rdcVS7CrWPw)

-To be fully prepared for day 4, I suggest you complete all lessons from lesson 1 (Basic Building Blocks), to lesson 9 (Functions), of the Intro to R course, within the Swirl tutorial.
+To be fully prepared for day 4, I suggest you complete all lessons from Lesson 1 (Basic Building Blocks), to Lesson 9 (Functions), of the Intro to R course, within the Swirl tutorial.
 You will see these lessons when you start the Swirl tutorial (also explained in the video linked above).
+I suspect this will take about 1 hour.